redcodefinal/pixel_lang/README.md

 ## Holy shit thats complicated
 Yeah, it ain't easy but it is rewarding.
 Luckily you aren't toally up shit creek without a paddle.
 There is a debugger that can help you debug your program, logs to help you, and the system will even help you make your colors!

+## Getting started
+Install the dependencies in the GemFile (this included ImageMagick which needs to be installed) Build and install the gem from source.
+(One day I'll release this public but right now I have so much to fix :< ) Go read the wiki (which i still need to write.)